wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

+= 4.1 =
+* the plugin now looks for a custom css stylesheet before falling back to the default style, giving designers and developers full access to the CSS, without disrupting user experience for folks just looking to plug and play.
+* added Finnish (fi) translation courtesy of Sampsa Daavitsainen at http://calltoaction.fi

 = 4.0 =
 * complete overhaul of the visual editor button courtesy @norcross
 * added the ability to make all links "nofollow" by adding the parameter `nofollow="yes"` to the shortcode.